The Power is one of the newest British horror productions coming to Shudder, and sees a young, inexperienced nurse falling prey to dark forces.

 The Power had a pretty strong start, and benefited from a fairly unusual setting and some strong acting, particularly from lead Rose Williams, but thanks to the over reliance on jump scares over atmosphere, and a plot that didn’t push for anything new, the film never really rose above ‘okay’ for me.

-The Power is streaming exclusively on Shudder from 8th April.
+The Power is streaming exclusively on Shudder from 8th April, and released on Digital, DVD and Blu-ray on 27th September.